Updated on 01.09.2021.

 It’s great that such infographics are created.
 Infographics are a fantastic way to draw attention of online users, and give facts not only in a more digestible, but also highly entertaining way.

 Many people still perceive libraries as awesome-looking magical places, full of a scent of old paper.
-We associate libraries with the past and with the analog world – the world that doesn’t fit into broadband internet connection.
+We associate libraries with the past and with the analog world – the world that doesn’t fit into the broadband internet connection.

 It’s not true (and I think it never was).
 More and more libraries lend electronic books, become information hubs, but most importantly, media creation centers.